ovh/docs/pages/cloud/public-cloud/starting_with_ngc/guide.en-gb.md

 ## Objective

-The goal is to gather in one place the information to guide you to your first Nvidia GPU Cloud container instance.
+The goal is to gather in one place the information to guide you to your first NVIDIA GPU Cloud container instance.

 NGC is available via Virtual Machine on OVH Public Cloud which is based on OpenStack.